 If you want to add design-forward sophistication to your living room, an art deco coffee table might be just the solution.
-Now, in 2020, art deco decor harkens back a century ago, to the Roaring Twenties (think The Great Gatsby), but the style's roots actually began before World War 1.
+Now, art deco decor harkens back a century ago, to the Roaring Twenties (think The Great Gatsby), but the style's roots actually began before World War 1.
 Then, like now, it conveyed luxury and a modern, forward-thinking sensibility, and it still has glamorous, shiny appeal, with jewel tones, gilded finishes, sleek lines, and geometric elements.
-And as one design writer predicted a while back, art deco may just be the new midcentury modern.

 Want to give it a try?
 A coffee table is a perfect way to dip your toe into the style.
 Just take a look at these eight art deco coffee tables we've been admiring.

 This rectangular ebony coffee table features stunning zebra wood brushed with high-gloss lacquer.
 It's set on stainless steel legs with a gold finish and evokes the hard edges and finishes of art deco style.

 Art deco style is known for being glamorous — and these tables are exactly that.
 This set of nesting coffee tables comes in black and white with a faux marble top.
 The smaller of the two tables features a solid bottom, which is perfect for placing your favorite art deco memorabilia on full display.
 Nestle them together to save space, or pull them apart for a more geometric feel.

 Art deco but make it 2023: This coffee table's shape and exposed brass legs evoke Deco design, but the glossy pink finish adds a fresh, soft, updated take.

 Take a cue from this sleek art deco coffee table design, square tray on one side, and an inlaid white marble top on the other, supported by a brushed-gold steel frame.
 We think it looks particularly luxe paired with a velvet sofa.